 What are the symptoms of tech neck?
 Headaches, stiff necks, neck spasms, and pain between the shoulder blades are common complaints.
 Some people say they have a hard time looking up after looking down for a long time.
 When you look down just 45 degrees, your neck muscles are doing the work of lifting an almost 50-pound bag of potatoes.
 That puts a lot of strain on your neck joints as well as your discs and contributes to them wearing out.
 In severe situations, you could get numbness, tingling, or weakness that goes down into your arms because of a pinched nerve in your neck.

-How can one alleviate the symptoms of tech neck?
+How can you prevent tech neck?

-Number three, see if you can work standing up, as much as possible.
+Number three, see if you can work standing up as much as possible.